amansingh5ba2004/BLOG-APP/README.md

 - Enhance features (e.g., add tags, notifications, or social sharing) via frontend or backend modules.
 - Integrate additional user roles or advanced moderation tools as needed.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-> Build your community and share your stories with an interactive, modern blogging platform!